10 Safe & Easy Cost Reduction Strategies in Hospitals

 1. Introduce Better Waste Management Systems

-Waste management of hospitals is much more complex than many other organizations because they produce much more than traditional solid waste and recycling.
+Waste management in hospitals is much more complex than in many other organizations because they produce more than traditional solid waste and recycling.
 Other by-products from hospitals include:

 • Sharps waste